 Greetings weary traveler!
-Javelin is a free open-source single-player role-playing game written in Java, based on open-gaming rules – similarly to Dungeons and Dragons (versions 3.0 and 3.5) and its successor Pathfinder.
+Javelin is a free and open-source strategy RPG game written in Java, based on open-gaming rules – similarly to Dungeons and Dragons (versions 3.0 and 3.5) and its successor Pathfinder.
 It draws heavy inspiration from many other video games, from Jagged Alliance and Dungeon Crawl Stone Soup to Pokémon and the Dragon Quest series.

 Javelin is dedicated to all gamers and RPG players out there, we hope you enjoy it!